kbryant25/kbryant-RIT-Capstone/README.md

 - Extract position and velocity data from Rebound binary file
 - Separate 6 variables by timestep
+- Calculate cloud luminosities
+- Create individual spectra for each timestep
 - Connect to BELPRO

 ## Part 3: Identify Trends in Profile Properties